jhnbyrn/951-KLR-PAGES/dme_fuel_overview.md

 The second most important thing to say is that the steps that lead to this final number can be divided into two kinds: the base calulation, and the adjustments.

 To explain this in more detail, let's first dispense with a common misconception about fuel maps.
 If you've heard of fuel maps before, and you're aware that they allow a fuel value to be looked up by various inputs like rpm and load, you might expect that the cells of the maps contain the number we're looking for - that is, something that represents a certain amount of injector on-time.
-Or at least something that can be translated into on-time.
 But that's not the case, at least in the Motronic system.
 In this system, the maps only contain fractions that multiply an existing injector pulse width number (usually to increase it a by a small proportion, but occasionally to reduce it).

 The same thing is true for basically all the fuel adjustments - the fuel quality switch, altitude adjustment, temperature adjustments etc. They're all just fractions that mean things like "increase fuel by 6%".

 So where does this existing pulse width value come from?
 It's calculated from two numbers: rpm and airflow.
 The details are somewhat involved because of the way the AFM works, but roughly speaking it's airflow divided by rpm.
 There is some scaling to convert the resulting number into an appropriate number of timer ticks for the routine that controls the injector, and we call this number the base pulse width, or BPW.
+You can read a detailed explanation of how this BPW is calculated [here](dme_load_calculation.md).

 The BPW is calibrated based on the known fuel delivery rate of the engine so that it always results in an AFR of 14.7:1 - as long as the AFM is working correctly (with no leaks), the injectors are clean, the wiring is in good shape, and the fuel pressure regulator is working correctly.

 Now you have surely heard the term "load" used in reference to fuel injection systems as a sort of measurment of how hard the engine is working at a given moment.
 And you might know that this is measured as airflow per rpm, that is airflow divided by rpm.
 That means that BPW and load are really the same thing!
 In Motronic, there are two different numbers used for BPW and load, just because the units need to be different.
 The injector pulse time needs to be a fairly large, 16-bit number, since it counts timer ticks with high resolution.
 But there's also a load value that's used as a map input for various things, which needs to be scaled into a smaller 8-bit value to work with the map lookup routine.
-But rest assured these two numbers represent the same thing, and are always proportional - in fact the smaller, 8-bit load value is literally just the high byte of the BPW value.
+But rest assured these two numbers represent the same thing, and are always proportional. (*Note: If you're following along with the code, the BPW is stored in r7:r6 and the 8-bit load value is stored in 49h*).

 Now, if a 14.7 AFR was all we ever needed, then the calculation of the BPW would be the end of the story, and no fuel maps would be needed at all.
 The maps exist because 14.7 is not always the ideal AFR.
 Lots of conditions require a richer AFR.
 The ideal AFR depends on many factors, but most commonly load, boost and temperature.
 Wait, load?
 Again?
 That's confusing right?
 We already used airflow to calculate load, i.e. BPW, to get the AFR to 14.7, and now I'm saying we sometimes use the load value again to get a different AFR?
 Well yes, that is exactly what I'm saying.
 The 14.7 ratio is appropriate for fairly light loads.
 When the engine is working harder (that is, more airflow per rpm) we usually want a richer mixture.
 And when the engine is boosting, we want it even richer still to help with cooling.